 This one can go either way.
 “Depending on your body and what type of deodorant/antiperspirant you’re using, you may not need to apply every single day, explains Dove dermatologist, Alicia Barba, MD, in Miami.
 Some antiperspirants are made to last 48 hours, which means daily application isn’t essential.
 When in doubt, read the label, or just cleanse and reapply.

 Dr. Frey advises applying a dimethicone-based moisturizer, like Aveeno Daily Moisturizing Lotion, to the armpit in the morning to minimize irritation.
 For a more natural alternative, Sharla Martin, spa director at Windsor Court Hotel in New Orleans, recommends moisturizing with coconut oil.
 “Coconut oil soothes dry skin and can reduce water loss in very dry skin.
 It has natural antibacterial properties and is incredibly soothing to the skin in those delicate places.”

 Using the wrong product

-It’s important to take into consideration your skin type as well as any skin issues or sensitivities when choosing a deodorant.
+It’s important to take into consideration your skin type and any skin issues or sensitivities when choosing a deodorant.
 Higher alcohol content formulas, like sprays and gels, may be irritating to sensitive skin types—as can heavily fragranced formulas, according to Dr. Plotner.
 “You have to take care of the skin under your arms just like you do the skin on your face,” says Dr. Barba.
 Her pick: Dove Advanced Care Antiperspirant.
 “Not only will it give you 48 hours of odor and wetness protection, but it’s also formulated with moisturizers and NutriumMoisture for softer, smoother skin.
 There’s also Advanced Care Sensitive Antiperspirant that’s fragrance-free for women with underarm sensitivities.”
-Here are the rules to follow if you have sensitive skin.
+(Here are the rules to follow if you have sensitive skin.)

 Not knowing the difference between regular and clinical strength